superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Sandstorm Djinn  |     0.407344 | Swirling vortex of sand with glowing symbols      |
 | Luminoth         |     0.378619 | Moth-like creature with glowing wings and antenna |

 Awesome!
-Our returned monsters are relevant - all have something "glowing" in them as we asked for!
+Our returned monster results are relevant - they all have some "glowing" attribute.

-Let's see what we can find for other two attributes.
+Let's see what the naive approach returns when we search the other two attributes.

 **Habitat: dark places**
 | id                  |   score_habitat | habitat                              |